Electric car sales UK: electric car sales jump 63.3%

 Sales of electric cars leapt by 63.3% in April, with 1,517 new battery electric cars (BEVs) joining UK roads last month.

-Figures from the Society of Motor Manufacturers and Traders (SMMT) show that 1,334 electric cars were sold last month, up from 635 in January 2018.
+Data from the Society of Motor Manufacturers and Traders (SMMT) shows that 2019’s total electric car sales are 55.5% higher than at the same stage in 2018.

 This is in spite of the overall market – including petrol and diesel vehicles – declining by 2.7% over the same four-month period.